-For me, I intentionally don’t talk to the camera just to keep that level of privacy.
-However, I have clear expectation that I am sharing something of value daily, and that people can expect a variety of tips, how-tos, sales, or brand partnerships through direct and pleasing imagery & graphics.
+For me, I intentionally don’t talk to the camera or share my personal life to preserve that level of privacy.
+However, I have clear the expectation that I am sharing something of value daily, and that people can expect a variety of tips, how-tos, sales, or brand partnerships through direct and pleasing imagery & graphics.

 This all sounds obvious, but is one of the most important pieces to grow and maintain your authentic following.